danielroe/roe.dev/content/blog/diversity.md

 There's a very strong sense of fairness in open source.
 Projects like Nuxt are community-based.
 It really matters how things feel and how people are treated.

+It's important to recognise that we don't all start from the same place.
+Making adjustments to accommodate differences isn't special treatment - it's creating a level playing field.

 If people are treated badly, or unfairly, then we need to make it right.
 Please don't be silent about it.
 I've written [a little bit about it](/blog/governance-and-abuse).

-The essence of equity is recognizing that we don't all start from the same place, and that making adjustments to accommodate differences isn't special treatment—it's creating a level playing field where everyone can participate fully.

 ## Inclusion

-I'm an outsider to the tech world, even if I'm privileged in many other ways, and I know what it was to be welcomed in.
+I'm an outsider to the tech world, even if I'm privileged in many other ways.
+I know what it was to be welcomed in.
 I'd like that to be true for many more people too.
 'Freely you have received, freely give,' are words that mean a lot to me.
 Plus, half of the fun of open source is in working collaboratively.

 So from my point of view, open source is and should be _open_.
 Come on in!
 We'd love to have you.
 And [have a chat with me](/blog/open-invitation/) if that would be helpful!

 ## Why write this?

 Nuxt, like many other projects, adheres to the [Contributor Covenant](https://www.contributor-covenant.org/).
 You can read our code of conduct [here](https://github.com/nuxt/.github/blob/main/CODE_OF_CONDUCT.md).
-We're not unique to care about diversity, equity and inclusion.
+We're not unique in caring about diversity, equity and inclusion.

 I'm not winning any friends by writing this.
 People who like me already probably know where I stand on this.
 And those who disagree might find me overbearing.